AI2Phil/digame/docs/CI_FRONTEND_BUILD_FIX.md

-# CI Frontend Build Fix - Artifact Upload Issue
+# CI Frontend Build Fix - Artifact Upload Issue ✅ RESOLVED

 ## Problem Analysis

-The CI pipeline is failing with the error:
+The CI pipeline was failing with the error:
 ```
 Run actions/upload-artifact@v4
 Error: No files were found with the provided path: frontend/.next/.
 No artifacts will be uploaded.
 ```

-## Root Cause
+## Root Cause ✅ IDENTIFIED

-The issue is in [`frontend/next.config.js`](frontend/next.config.js:22) where the configuration has:
+The issue was in [`frontend/next.config.js`](frontend/next.config.js:22) where the configuration had:

 ```javascript
 // Enable standalone output for Docker builds